First into the salering will be three pedigree service-age bulls from the noted Inch Herd based at Downpatrick

 Bulls and in-milk females to sell at Dungannon on Thursday October 19

+First into the salering will be three pedigree service-age bulls from the noted Inch Herd.

-Taking place at Dungannon Farmers’ Mart on Thursday 19th October, the event is generously sponsored by Gortavoy Feeds.
+Taking place at Dungannon Farmers’ Mart on Thursday October 19, the event is sponsored by Gortavoy Feeds.

 The sale will commence at 11.30am prompt.